dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 ```

 Metadata on an abstract or external variable declaration _D_ is associated
-with both getter and the setter, if present, that arise by desugaring of
+with both the getter and the setter, if present, that arise by desugaring
-_D_.
+of _D_.

 ### Dynamic Semantics